Azure/azure-event-hubs-for-kafka/tutorials/fluentd/README.md

   max_send_retries 1
   required_acks -1

-  # using OS certs -
+  # using default OS certs for SSL
   ssl_ca_certs_from_system true

   username $ConnectionString
   password "Endpoint=sb://{YOUR.EVENTHUBS.FQDN}/;SharedAccessKeyName={SHARED.ACCESS.KEY.NAME};SharedAccessKey={SHARED.ACCESS.KEY}"
 </match>
 ```

-Note: the above configuration assumes that
+Note: the above configuration assumes that a default certificate store has been installed on your OS.
+If you'd like to use your own, the path to a valid CA certificate should be passed using the `ssl_ca_cert` property in the match configuration.